Seeing Whole with Teilhard de Chardin

-Could it be that after two thousand years of wear and tear, Christianity has grown threadbare and greatly needs a whole new look?—a fresh interpretation of its central truths.
+Could it be that after two thousand years of wear and tear, Christianity has grown threadbare and greatly needs a whole new look?—a fresh interpretation of its core teachings in the light of what we know now.
+What kind of faith can be credible in a world changed out of all recognition from the early centuries in which Christianity first formulated its beliefs?

-Two great stories emerged in human history: the traditional story of Christianity and the more recent evolution story of an awakening universe, as revealed by science.
+Two great stories emerged in human history: the traditional story of Christianity and the more recent evolution story of the universe, as revealed by science.
 It took the eyes of a spiritual-scientific genius to see that these did not oppose, but actually fulfilled each other.
 Explore the unified vision of the Whole as discovered by Pierre Teilhard de Chardin—and feel the joy of new hope.

 This gives rise to a holistic spirituality in which we can be wholly human and wholly of God, as together we build a unified Earth.
 Love is the great evolutionary energy, uniquely embodied in the saving love of Christ.
 The world continues to evolve and will converge ultimately on one point, one centre, which he calls Omega.
 Christians can see Omega as the Risen Christ of classical Christianity.
 While remaining totally orthodox as a faithful Jesuit, Teilhard gives us the mega power of a cosmic spirituality, a new way to love Christ for the modern world.